codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

   well as any other whitespace usage that is not functionally required or explicitly described in this document.

-.. note:: Alignment spacing may not be preserved in all development environments.
+.. note:: With conforming tab settings, alignment spacing should
+    be preserved in all development environments.
-    A pull request that deals only with alignment may not be favorably considered.
+    A pull request that deals only with tabs or spaces for alignment will not be favorably considered.

 ****
 Code